-There is recognition across our communities and customers of the dangers of electricity, and that if the network is not appropriately managed it presents a risk to our communities and employees.
+There is recognition across our customers and communities of the dangers of electricity, and that if the network is not appropriately managed it presents a risk to our customers, communities and employees.
 We are expected to be vigilant, and to always make safety our priority.

-Community education on electrical safety awareness is seen as important, especially during natural disasters.
+Community information and education on electrical safety awareness is seen as important, especially around natural disasters.

 Our customers expect that we continue to adopt technology and process improvements to look for smarter ways to deliver improved safety outcomes.
 Our highest performing 'trust driver' in our NTS research 'Is strongly focused on safety', followed by 'They are a local employer'.